ZeusWPI/g2-backend/README.md

     lein uberjar

 You can the run it as you would run any other jar.
-Environment variables set in the dev-config.edn files will also have to be set in production.
+Environment variables set in the dev-config.edn file will also have to be set in production.
 You can do this by providing them as environment variables or by setting them in the production conf file (/env/prod/resources/config.edn)

     java -jar g2.jar